Caso Avícola Villalobos

 I. Ordinary Proceeding and First-Instance Ruling

-Inversiones Empresariales, S.A. filed an ordinary damages lawsuit on March 13, 2012, before the Second Civil Court of First Instance, Case No. 01041-2012-00224, seeking Q8,810,769.80 in damages.
+On March 13, 2012, Inversiones Empresariales, S.A. filed an ordinary damages lawsuit against Lisa, S.A. before the Second Civil Court of First Instance, Case No. 01041-2012-00224, seeking Q8,810,769.80 in damages.
 The plaintiff alleged that Lisa carried out a defamation campaign through publications, paid advertisements, press conferences, radio programs, and judicial actions abroad.

 The prescription exception proved decisive.
-Article 1673 of the Civil Code provides a one-year statute of limitations for damages claims.
+Article 1673 of the Civil Code provides a one-year statute of limitations for damages claims, running from the date the harm was caused or the injured party became aware of it.
 The plaintiff's own complaint acknowledged that Lisa carried out the alleged campaign "over the last thirteen years," and the documentary evidence offered dated from 2000 to 2008.
-The court concluded that the statute of limitations had long expired by the time the lawsuit was filed on March 13, 2012.
+The court concluded that the limitations period had long expired by the time the lawsuit was filed on March 13, 2012, and it upheld the prescription exception, dismissed the damages claim, and ordered Inversiones Empresariales to pay costs under Article 576 of the Code of Civil and Commercial Procedure.

 Outlook